leondutoit/agile-iso/paper.md

 Analysis of the ISO 27001 control measures that will impact software development show that TSD's current agile process will be impacted in the following ways:

-1. Prioritising documention, and process
-2. Procedures must be documented, and kept up-to-date
+1. Documentation: Policies, procedures
-3. More time spent on dependency management: vulnerability detection, risk assessment
+2. Dependency management: vulnerability detection, risk assessment
-4. Security testing during development
-5. Documentation overhead during development and release
-6. More testing, prior to and after release
+3. Testing: security testing during development, acceptance testing during release

 In sum, this amounts to a cultural change, and to a potential increase in development effort and time needed to release new features.
 The next section will explore a developement and operational methodology called SecDevOps, to see how it can help offset the potential devlopment costs associated with ISO 27001 compliance.